Three TTP terrorists killed, suicide jackets, arms, explosives recovered

 Two suicide jackets weighing about 25 kilogram each, explosives, weapons and ball bearings were recovered from possession of killed terrorists.

-Police sources said the terrorists had planned to conduct a terrorist attack in Karachi but timely action of the LEAs foiled the bid.
+Police sources the terrorists had planned to conduct terrorist attack in Karachi but timely action of the LEAs foiled the bidIn retaliatory firing of LEAs, three TTP terrorists including suicide bombers were killed.—INP